A measure of how much water is flowing past a point in time

 Monitors measure the area of the stream at their site by measuring the width across the stream and the depth at several locations across the measured width.
 They ultimately determine area by assessing a set 20-foot length of stream and multiplying this length by the average depth and the measured width.
 (Remember, area = length X width X depth.)
 To avoid a large error in the estimation of stream area at the site, monitors must be careful to locate a stream site that is uniform in width for the entire 20-foot length.

-Monitors assess the velocity of the water in the stream by floating an orange along the 20-foot length of stream and timing its float from the upper end of the reach to the lower end.
-They can determine the orange's speed in feet per second since they know how long it took the orange to float a set length of stream.
+Monitors assess the velocity of the water in the stream by floating a tennis ball (slightly filled with water) along the 20-foot length of stream and timing its float from the upper end of the reach to the lower end.
+They can determine the tennis ball's speed in feet per second since they know how long it took to float a set length of stream.

 Land use affects streamflow: